 ... instead of beating weak, sick animals against a wall.

-By euthanasia, we actually mean the peaceful death of a suffering animal in its own interest.
-Instead, however, euthanasia in factory farming is aimed at the economic interests of the farmer, who slams weak, injured or sick animals against the wall until they are dead.
+By euthanasia we actually understand the peaceful death of a suffering living being in its own interest.
+Instead, however, euthanasia in factory farming is aimed at the economic interest of the farmer, who beats weak, injured or sick animals against the wall until they are dead.
 Unfortunately, this is a common practice.

 31. caviar